Many people say that your sex drive is like a barometer for your general well-being.

 Our thoughts and feelings towards our body and desire are intricately linked.

-Sex is a want not a need, and in order to feel want we need to feel deserving.
+Sex is a want not a need, and in order to feel want we need to feel deserving and open to a sexual experience.
 When we don’t feel attractive, we judge, criticise and close ourselves down so “it’s hard to imagine someone sees us with different eyes than the way we see ourselves, and we don’t feel we deserve their sensual touch- or our own” (Esther Perel).

 Our self-worth in relation to our body can be influenced by so many things, including societal pressure to look a certain way, childhood experiences, bodily changes, a breakup, redundancy, criticism, or traumatic sexual encounters to name a few.